dgaron/aoc/README.md

 Tried to be a cool kid on day 2 and do the mod thing, but gave up and went with 2d aRrAyLiStS because I couldn't figure it out fast enough.

 Lay eyes upon day 5 and weep at my suffering.

+Day 7 has a memory leak.
+I'll find it later.